 The 12 easiest herbs to grow in your garden

 Basil (Ocimum basilicum), an annual, is one of the most popular herbs, growing one to two feet high.
 You can pinch the white or purple flowers off to help make the plant branch.
 The different types of basils have various leaf sizes and colors, but generally, the upright plants have purple or bright green leaves.
-The pungent fragrance enhances tomato sauces and dishes, and Basil also can be made into a delicious pesto.
-One type of basil has a cute, small globe-shaped form with tiny leaves, which is an excellent choice to use along a path or to edge a bed.
+The pungent fragrance enhances tomato sauces and dishes, and Basil can also be made into a delicious pesto.
+One type of basil has a cute, small, globe-shaped form with tiny leaves, which is an excellent choice to use along a path or to edge a bed.

 Parsley (Petroselinum crispum ) is another of the all-time favorite cooking herbs.
 If you grow only one herb, make it this one.
 Parsleys are popular in pots indoors and on kitchen windowsills.
 Technically a tender biennial, it is grown as an annual from slow-to-germinate seeds.
 Parsley is the popular garnish on plates in many restaurants and can be used in salads, soups, and other dishes.
 It also makes a nice edging to beds, with selections having flat, ruffled, or curled leaves.